Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

 *** COMMENTS ALWAYS WELCOME

-NOTE: I am not a doctor or mental health professional.
-I speak only from personal experiences with and observations of mental illness, abuse, and addiction.
+NOTE: I am not a doctor or a mental health professional, and speak only from personal experiences and observations.
 In no way is this website intended to substitute for professional mental or behavioral health care.

-If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.
+If you are feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.

-If you are suicidal with a plan, immediately call 911 in the U.S. (for international emergency numbers, go here ), or go to your nearest emergency room.
-Do not be alone.
-Hope and help are yours.
+If you are suicidal with a plan, immediately call 911 in the U.S. or go to your nearest emergency room.
+In the EU call 112.
+(For other international emergency numbers, go here ).
+Hope and help are yours!

 *Unless otherwise indicated, Scripture quotations are taken from the Holy Bible, New Living Translation, copyright (c) 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc.., Carlo Stream, Illinois 60188.
 All rights reserved